 Besides the actual in situ meteorological data, the station metadata including latitude, longitude, elevation, and (where available) instrument specifications, are collected.
-Data collection times depend on the data type (real-time or historical), the data availability and the chosen data transfer method.
+Data collection times depend on the data type (real-time or historical), the data availability, and the chosen data transfer method.
 In general, real-time data are collected in a 24/7 mode as soon as they become available, whereas historical data are collected mostly on an annual basis.
-Regarding temporal resolution, for all variables except precipitation, the highest resolution (from 10 minutes upwards) is preferred as it provides the possibility to aggregate the data to multiple levels, which is useful both in its own right and for the quality control, as it increases its robustness.
+Regarding temporal resolution, for all variables except precipitation, the highest resolution (from 10 min upwards) is preferred as it provides the possibility to aggregate the data to multiple levels, which is useful both in its own right and for the quality control, as it increases its robustness.
 For precipitation on the other hand, the longest reported totals are used to calculate the daily and 6-hourly totals.
-Naturally, the number of variables per station varies, as does also the completeness of the data record per station.
+Naturally, the number of variables per station varies, as does the completeness of the data record per station.

-- 125 Ingesting information from high-resolution regional observational grids has been shown to improve the quality of the final grids, in particular over areas with complex topography and / or low station density (Gampe and Ludwig, 2017).
-For this reason, the MDCC collects also data from four high-resolution regional gridded data sets (namely CombiPrecip, ZAMG-INCA, EURO4M-APGD and CarpatClim) as well as ERA-Interim/Land over areas with low station densities or with complex topography (see Fig. 1).
-For all regional observational gridded data sets having a spatial resolution higher than the one currently - 130 used in the European Flood Awareness System (implying all but CarpatClim), a regular subset of grid points with horizontal resolution of around 10x10 km was selected for integration into the MDCC data collection.
-The CarpatClim and ERA-Interim/Land data sets were imported at their original resolution.
+Ingesting information from high-resolution regional observational grids has been shown to improve the quality of the final grids, in particular over areas with complex topography and/or low station density (Gampe and Ludwig, 2017).
+For this reason, the MDCC also collects data from four highresolution regional gridded datasets (namely CombiPrecip, ZAMG-INCA, EURO4M-APGD, and CarpatClim) as well as ERA-Interim/Land over areas with low station densities or with complex topography (see Fig. 1).
+For all regional observational gridded datasets with a spatial resolution higher than the one currently used in the European Flood Awareness System (implying all but CarpatClim), a regular subset of grid points with horizontal resolution of around $10 \times 10 \,\mathrm{km}$ was selected for integration into the MDCC data collection.
+The CarpatClim and ERA-Interim/Land datasets were imported at their original resolution.
 Each selected grid point is treated as a virtual station in the database.
-In total 10,632 virtual stations were added to the database for EMO-5.
-The main characteristics of the five input meteorological data grids underlying EMO-5 are summarized in Table 2:
+In total, 10632 virtual stations were added to the database for EMO-5.
+The main characteristics of the five input meteorological data grids underlying EMO-5 are summarized in Table 2.